pannkotsky/qmtask/README.rst

 hassle to rename everything).

-Admin can add any goods to the database, specifying its name, ordinary price (in cents) and pricing unit (i. e. how many units of the good you will get if you pay its price).
+Admin can add any goods to the database, specifying its name, ordinary price (in cents) and pricing unit (i.e. how many units of the good you will get if you pay its price).
 Pricing unit may be needed to specify amount of good in grams and set the price for a kilogram, thus both amount and price are stored as integers.
 By default pricing unit is equal to 1.